-For hospice and home health nurses, after-hours calls aren’t just disruptive—they’re exhausting, both physically and emotionally.
+For hospice and home health nurses, after-hours calls are disruptive and exhausting, both physically and emotionally.
 Every late-night ring is a reminder that, even off the clock, they are still the safety net for their patients.
 In the past, outsourcing after-hours calls often meant patients and families spoke with someone who wasn’t a nurse or who didn’t understand the nuances of hospice and home health.
-Or worse, call centers with scripted responses left nurses worried about the care their patients were—or weren’t—receiving.
+Or worse, call centers with scripted responses left nurses worried about the care their patients were … or weren’t … receiving.
 The result?
-Frustrated patients, overworked field staff, and agencies reluctant to give up control—even when their nurses were drowning in after-hours fatigue.
+Frustrated patients, overworked field staff, and agencies reluctant to give up control even when their nurses were drowning in after-hours fatigue.

 But times have changed.
-Outsourced triage done right isn’t just a backup plan—it’s a strategic advantage for nurse retention.
+Outsourced triage done right isn’t just a backup plan, but rather it’s a strategic advantage for nurse retention.

 Why is Outsourced Triage the Answer?